MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-python.md

 # Use API version profiles with Python in Azure Stack Hub

 >[!IMPORTANT]
 >The Python SDK has been updated from track 1 to track 2.
-We recommend migrating to the track-2 SDK as soon as possible.
+We recommend migrating to the track 2 SDK as soon as possible.
 For instructions, see [this migration guide](https://devblogs.microsoft.com/azure-sdk/migrating-python-management-libraries/).

 The Python SDK supports API version profiles to target different cloud platforms, such as Azure Stack Hub and global Azure.
 Use API profiles in creating solutions for a hybrid cloud.